beam-cloud/beta9/README.md

 In our view, the existing cloud providers offer tools that are too bloated and complicated for developers to iterate quickly.

-Beam is the alternative to setting up a Kubernetes cluster or logging into the console to spin up a cloud VM.
+Beta9 is the alternative to setting up a Kubernetes cluster or logging into the console to spin up a cloud VM.

-Beam gives you all the tools you need to run code on cloud GPUs, expose that code behind an API, and iterate quickly on your app.
+Beta9 gives you all the tools you need to run code on cloud GPUs, expose that code behind an API, and iterate quickly on your app.

 ## Open-source vs. paid